ABC Mystery Theater: Television

 Two days after ABC Mystery Theater premiered on the radio, Mystery Theater premiered on the ABC Television Network.
 It aired on Fridays prime time at p.m.
 EST, against CBS's Mama, and NBC's Quiz Kids, and in April 1952 was moved to 9:30 p.m. on Wednesdays.
 For the 1952-53 television season, it was retitled Inspector Mark Saber – Homicide Squad and aired on 8 p.m. on Mondays, where it competed against CBS Lux Video Theatre and NBC What's My Name?
 For the 1953-54 television season, it was moved to 7:30 p.m on Wednesdays.

 In the televised series, Mark Saber (portrayed by Tom Conway), a British homicide detective who works in the homicide department of a large American city and his trusty assistant, Sergeant Tim Maloney (portrayed by James Burke).

 The series concluded in June 1954.

 Reboot

 In December 1955, the television series was given a reboot under the name The Vise and starred Donald Gray as Saber.
 In 1957, it switched to NBC and retitled Saber of London, when it aired at 7:30 p.m.
 EST on Fridays, opposite Leave It to Beaver, then on CBS, and The Adventures of Rin Tin Tin on ABC.
 In the 1958–1959 season, Saber of London switched to 7 p.m.
 Sundays, opposite CBS's Lassie.
 In its last year, 1959–1960, it was moved a half-hour earlier just outside prime time to 6:30 p.m. on Sundays.

-Cast and characters

-Inspector Mark Saber

-Inspector Mark Saber is the main protagonist of the radio program.
-Saber works for the homicide department of an undisclosed metropolitan city in the United States.

-Originally, Saber was portrayed by veteran actor Robert Carroll.
-Carroll was replaced after the end of the program's first season and was replaced by veteran radio performer Les Damon.
-Damon would portray this title role for the remainder of the radio program.

-Sgt.
-Tim Maloney

-Sergeant Tim Maloney of the Metropolitan Homicide Department is the trusty and able assistant to Inspector Saber.
-He was originally portrayed by James Westerfield portrayed Maloney but was replaced by Douglas Chandler, an actor, halfway through season one.
-Chandler was eventually replaces by an actor named Walter Burke who remained through the course of the show.